All students must meet the Requirements for the Master's Degree

 Overview

-The Master of Environmental Law and Policy (MELP)/Master of Science in Natural Resources (MSNR) Dual Degree Program offered by Vermont Law and Graduate School's Environmental Law Center and the University of Vermont’s Rubenstein School of Environment and Natural Resources gives students an opportunity to deepen their graduate education by integrating significant aspects of the complementary disciplines of environmental law, policy, and science.
+The Master of Climate and Environmental Policy / Master of Science in Natural Resources (MCEP/MSNR) Dual Degree Program offered by Vermont Law and Graduate School's Environmental Law Center and the University of Vermont’s Rubenstein School of Environment and Natural Resources gives students an opportunity to deepen their graduate education by integrating significant aspects of the complementary disciplines of environmental law, policy, and science.
+This pathway can also be completed with VLGS’s Master of Energy Regulation and Law (MERL) degree, following the same structure and requirements.

 Each school applies its own grading system to students in the program.
 Students must be in good academic standing at both schools to remain in the program.
 Each school issues its own transcript.